biospi/seaMass/README.md

 )
 ```

 Finally, run the model.
-Intermediate and results data is stored in the directory specified by the BayesProt 'output' parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object'.
+Intermediate and results data is stored in the directory specified by the deaMass 'output' parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object'.
 For differential expression analysis, a Bayesian version of median normalisation will be used.
 By default all proteins are considered in the normalisation, but you can choose a subset if required as illustrated below.

 ```
-# By default BayesProt uses median normalisation.
+# By default deaMass uses median normalisation.
 If you want to normalise just to a specific
 # set of proteins, do this (here to all the rat proteins).
 norm_truth <- function(...) {
   norm_median(..., ref.proteins = levels(data$Protein)[grep("_RAT", levels(data$Protein))])
 }

-# run BayesProt.
+# run deaMass.
-fit <- bayesprot(
+fit <- deamass(
   data,
   data.design = data.design,
   norm.func = list(truth = norm_truth),
   dea.func = dea.func,
-  output = "Tutorial.bayesprot",
+  output = "Tutorial.deamass",
   control = new_control(nthread = 4)
 )
 ```

 Once run, results tables (in csv format) and diagnostic plots (PCA, exposures aka 'normalisation coefficients') are available in the 'output' subdirectory of the output directory specified above.
-Or you can use the R package functions to retrieve results and generate plots from the fit object created by the 'bayesprot' call:
+Or you can use the R package functions to retrieve results and generate plots from the fit object created by the 'deamass' call:

 ```
 # Output list of proteins analysed.